fdo-rs/fdo-operator/README.md

 * The log level inside FDO containers is TRACE by default and currently cannot be changed.

-* The container images the operator is used by default are stable but not maintained.
-It could be better to use either the [development FDO images](https://quay.io/organization/fido-fdo) or Red Hat certified images for FDO once available.
+* The container images used by the operator by default are stable, but may not be of the latest version.
+We are planning to to use either the [development FDO images](https://quay.io/organization/fido-fdo), or Red Hat certified images for FDO when they become available.
+This might require some development.

+* Make sure you use compatible client-server versions.
+It is probably best to use at least the same RHEL version on both sides to avoid issues, e.g. RHEL 9.3.
+The server CRDs allow changing server images.
+See the files in [hack/samples](hack/samples/) for examples.

 * It is not possible to explicitly specify container resources (requests/limits).
-This should change.
+This should be changed in the future.

 * There are currently no liveness or readiness probes.